Nsfr750/nsfr750.github.io/it/blog/2025-08-26-welcome-to-my-blog.md

 - Tutorials and how-to guides
 - Tech insights and opinions

 Stay tuned for more content.
-In the meantime, feel free to check out my [GitHub](https://github.com/Nsfr750) or join my [Discord](https://discord.gg/ryqNeuRYjD) community.
+In the meantime, feel free to check out my [GitHub](https://github.com/Nsfr750).